Ghosts6/client_count/README.md

 ---

-## **Features**
+## **How it Works**

-- **Data Collection**: Fetches AP data (name, status, client count) and client count data from Cisco DNA Center APIs.
+- **Data Collection:** Periodically fetches AP and client count data from Cisco DNA Center APIs.
-- **Database Integration**: Stores data in a PostgreSQL database with optimized schema for querying.
+- **Database Storage:** Stores AP and client count data in a relational database (PostgreSQL in production, SQLite in tests).
-- **RESTful API**: Provides endpoints for manual updates, data retrieval, and health checks.
+- **RESTful API:** Exposes endpoints for retrieving APs, client counts, buildings, floors, rooms, and diagnostics.
-- **Scheduler**: Automatically updates data every 5 minutes using APScheduler.
+- **Diagnostics:** Provides advanced endpoints for zero-count detection, health monitoring, incomplete device records, and API health.
-- **Logging**: Logs application events and errors for debugging and auditing.
+- **Manual and Scheduled Updates:** Data can be updated on a schedule (APScheduler) or manually via API.
-- **Scalable Deployment**: Supports deployment using `systemd` or Docker for portability and reliability.
+- **Logging:** All events and errors are logged for auditing and debugging.
-- **Testing**: Comprehensive testing of models, APIs, and utility functions using `pytest`.
+- **Testing:** Comprehensive test suite using pytest, in-memory SQLite, and mock data for fast, isolated tests.

 ---